-Oh, there are beautiful Gothic church buildings, but it is the atheist majority that will totally take you unawares.
-Imagine visiting some nightclubs and bars only to find out that they were once churches.
-While that may be difficult for some to imagine, the fact remains that if you observe the Dutch closely you’ll definitely notice a Calvinist nature to them.
+With a largely atheist population strongly rooted in religious culture and tradition, you can easily end up visiting nightclubs and bars in the Netherlands, only to find out that they were once churches!
+While it may be difficult to imagine for some, the fact remains that if you observe the non-religious Dutch closely, you’ll definitely notice a Calvinist nature.

-Most visitors to the Netherlands often find it quite fascinating that a nation of mostly atheists still models its life around the teachings of a 16th-century religious preacher like John Calvin.
-But, before we go any further on the Calvinist nature of the Dutch, let us find out what Calvinism is all about.
+But, before we go any further on the Calvinist nature of the Dutch, let’s find out what Calvinism is all about.

 First things first, what is Calvinism?